smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

     let onInteriorVehicleData = message as?
 SDLOnInteriorVehicleData else { return }

     // This block will now be called whenever vehicle data changes
-    // NOTE: If you subscibe to multiple modules, all the data will be sent here.
+    // NOTE: If you subscribe to multiple modules, all the data will be sent here.
 You will have to split it out based on `onInteriorVehicleData.moduleData.moduleType` yourself.
     <#Code#>
 }